George F. Allen

 In 2007, Allen founded George Allen Strategies, which provides companies and individuals with insightful and effective counsel, consulting and strategic advice on a range of issues including energy, technology, and business development.

 Allen is the Reagan Ranch Presidential Scholar for the Young America’s Foundation and serves on the Reagan Ranch Board of Governors.
-Allen serves on the Virginia Commonwealth University School of Engineering Foundation Board of Trustees and the Appalachian School of Law Board of Trustees.
-Allen serves on the National Advisory Council of the U.S. Global Leadership Coalition and is an Honorary Virginia Co-Chairman of Communities in Schools with Sen. Mark Warner.
-He serves on the advisory boards of the Mid-Atlantic Hispanic Chamber of Commerce and the Hampton Roads Proton Beam Therapy Institute at Hampton University.
+He also serves on the Appalachian School of Law Board of Trustees and is a Virginia Commonwealth University School of Engineering Foundation Board of Trustees Emeritus.
+Allen also serves on the National Advisory Council of the U.S. Global Leadership Coalition, Steering Committee of Friends of Jefferson Lab (National Accelerator Facility) in Newport News and Honorary Virginia Co-Chairman with Sen. Mark Warner of Communities in Schools.

-In 2009, Allen launched the American Energy Freedom Center, serving as Chairman until 2011, and rejoining as Chairman in March of 2013.
-The Center is a 501(c)(3) charitable organization that educates Americans on positive solutions and ideas for more American jobs, competitiveness and prosperity through the development and use of America’s plentiful energy resources and innovation.
+In 2009, Allen launched the American Energy Freedom Center, serving as Chairman until 2011, and rejoining as Chairman in March of 2013 until 2019.
+The Center, a 501(c)(3) charitable organization, educated Americans on positive solutions and ideas for more American jobs, competitiveness and prosperity through the development and use of America’s plentiful energy resources and innovation.

 As Governor, a U.S. Senator and a private citizen, Allen has led Trade Missions and continues to participate in international relations with Asian, European and Latin American countries.